-This guide will help you choose the right soccer program based on your child’s age and development.
+This guide helps you choose the right soccer program based on your child’s age and readiness.

 Why Soccer Is a Great Choice for Kids